ProspektsMarch22/magicEightBall/readme.md

 Use the variables "userName" and "userQuestion" to ask questions to the magic eight ball!

-If you leave these variables empty, i prepared some exceptions so the code doesn't jam.
+If you leave these variables empty, i've prepared some exceptions so the code doesn't jam.

 My personal challenge was to not implement a "if" statement whatsoever.
 So instead of verifying information using a conditional statement, i implemented a short-circuit evaluation, and for the random results i use a switch statement.